segmentio/segment-docs/src/connections/destinations/catalog/personyze/index.md

 ---
 [Personyze](https://www.personyze.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is a complete cross-channel personalization solution for showing highly optimized content in websites, emails, and apps using targeting and recommendation engines, and a variety of content creation, editing, and A/B testing tools.

 This destination is maintained by Personyze.
-For any issues with the destination, [contact their team](mailto:info@personyze.com).
+For any issues with the destination, [contact the Personyze Support team](mailto:info@personyze.com).

-_**NOTE:** Personyze is currently in beta, which means that they are still actively developing the product.
-This doc was last updated on February 25, 2019.
-If you are interested in joining their beta program or have any feedback to help improve the Personyze Destination and its documentation, [let their team know:](mailto:info@personyze.com)!_
+{% include content/beta-note.md %}

 ## Getting Started